cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 Throwing an exception interrupts the normal program flow.
 We leave the current scope, so all objects allocated in it are automatically destroyed and the program continues with the "exceptional flow" to find a place where the thrown exception can be handled.

 Speaking of handling exceptions, we can "catch" them anywhere upstream from the place they have been thrown from.
-As `std::exception` is just an object, it can be caught by value or by reference.
-It is considered best practice to catch them by reference.
-In our case we can catch either an `std::out_of_range` exception directly or, as `std::out_of_range` derives from `std::exception`, catch `std::exception` instead:
+As `std::exception` is just an object, it can be caught by value or by reference but it is considered a good practice to catch them by reference.
+In our case we can catch either a `std::out_of_range` exception directly or, as `std::out_of_range` derives from `std::exception`, catch `std::exception` instead:

 <!--
 `CPP_SETUP_START`